 - Use Visualisation: ‘Feel’ your life as if you have made one choice.
 Then do the same for the other(s).
 What’s your heart telling you to do?

 - Brainstorm: Are there any solutions you haven’t yet considered?
 Is there a way of having the best of both worlds?

 - Phone a friend: If you’re still stuck, who can help you?
-Who’s impartial enough to hear your pros & cons, your visualisation and have an opinion you trust?
-Use the Project Me Power Pal Pack to team up with a friend for coaching and challenging solving!
+Who’s impartial enough to hear about your visualisation and have an opinion you trust?

 In the comments below, please share your story.
 Have you made The Big Decision?
 Are you going through this now?
 Have you found a solution you’re happy with?
 What would you say to others who are struggling with this right now?

 Have you got the FREE & FABULOUS Project Me Life Wheel® yet?
 It’ll quickly show you where you’re currently out of balance so you know what needs your focus FIRST.

 Enter your first name and email address below:

 You will also receive the Project Me newsletter to keep you motivated and inspired in all areas of your life.

 I won't bombard you or share your details with anyone - promise.